 Born in St. Albans, United States 1969 | Lives and Works in London

-Joffe paints self-portraits as well as portraits of the artist's daughter, friends, and even anonymous women found in the pages of fashion magazines.
+Chantal Joffe’s oil paintings raise vital questions concerning what makes a work’s subject matter relevant while examining the expectations and challenges facing today's feminist art.
+Renowned for her large oil paintings, which often involve women and children in understated situations, Joffe's soulful images of women drill deep into the psyche, creating an emotionally and psychologically charged atmosphere.
+Joffe paints self-portraits and portraits of the artist's daughter, friends, and even anonymous women found on the pages of fashion magazines.
 Joffe fills the portraits with such nuanced characteristics that individuated spiritual presences can be sensed within the paintings.
-Via distorted perspectives generated by cut paper and brush strokes, the artist manages to illustrate her models as real people, of body and soul.
+Via distorted perspectives generated by cut paper and brush strokes, the artist illustrates her models as real people, of body and soul.
 The humorous, subtly provocative style in which Joffe presents her motifs—combined with the oil paintings’ dripping paint from blithe strokes—raises conflicting emotions.
-While displaying confidence in the emotional effect colour elicits, Joffe’s paintings represent more than feelings awakened through color.
-The concept of time, and the inevitable changes it entails, are also present in her works.
+While displaying confidence in the emotional effect color elicits, Joffe’s paintings represent more than feelings awakened through color.
+The concept of time and the inevitable changes it entails are also present in her works.

 Galerie Forsblom has been representing Chantal Joffe since 2013.